Treatment For Non-union Femur Fracture

 A bone fracture or broken bone is a condition where the connection of the bone is broken.
 Mostly bone fractures occur due to the impact of high force or stress on the bone as a result of falls and accidents.

 Bone has the capacity to heal on its own.
-Orthopaedic surgeons join the bone to allow proper healing.
-While healing, some complications arise such as below:-
+Orthopedic surgeons join the bone to allow proper healing.
+While healing, some complications arise – for instance:

 - If the bone heals slowly, it is called delayed union.

 - If it heals in the wrong direction, it is called malunion,